 Bodily Injury Limits

 Bodily Injury Limits are often referred to as a set of numbers (or dollar amounts) separated by a slash.
 They often look something like this: $100,000/$300,000 or this: 100/300.
 Bodily Injury Limits refer to the maximum amount your insurance company will pay when someone is injured by you in a car accident.
 We’ll explain these numbers in more detail next.

 So now that you know what Bodily Injury Limits are, let us explain how they work.
 Your Bodily Injury Limits consist of two numbers separated by a slash.
 The first number is the maximum amount your auto insurance company will pay to cover costs related to medical bills arising from an injury related to a car accident.
-This first number represents the maximum amount your insurer will pay for a single person.
+This is a maximum based on one person’s injuries.

 The second number in your Bodily Injury Limits shows the maximum amount your insurance company will pay for ALL medical bills (regardless of how many people are injured) stemming from a single car accident.

 So, imagine your limits are $100,000/$300,000 and there is a car accident where three people are injured.
 Each person would get up to $100,000 of coverage for their injuries, up to a maximum of $300,000 overall.
 Make sense?
 This stuff is complicated, so make sure you do your research before buying a policy to make sure you have coverage that suits your needs and what you feel comfortable with.